 Word from the President of the European Commission for the Efficiency of justice (CEPEJ)

-Dear Colleagues and Friends,
+Dear Colleagues and members of the justice community,

-Georg Stawa, President of the CEPEJ
+President of CEPEJ